 From the start Genius Within has also sought partnerships and works with hundreds of employers and thousands of individuals to create and promote inclusive workplaces worldwide.
 Regardless of business size, the aim is always to help people overcome barriers to work, to work at their best, and to ensure businesses have the tools in place to create inclusive environments.

-Now in its first year of a second decade, it’s celebrating winning a Queen’s Award for promoting opportunity.
+Now in its first year of a second decade, it is celebrating winning a Queen’s Award for promoting opportunity.
 Jacqui Wallis, Genius Within’s CEO, said: “I hope this Queen’s Award will raise awareness of what we do so we can make a difference sooner.
-It’s an endorsement of the excellence of the work that we have always done and continue to do.
+It is an endorsement of the excellence of the work that we have always done and continue to do.

 “We are proud to be a CIC and sometimes our work is hard, but it is always purposeful.
 We use our funds to deliver for those who use our services and to support our communities and so it would be fantastic, through this award, to be able to support more organisations and individuals.
 Being able to expand would mean a lot to our dedicated, creative and passionate staff, who never baulk at barriers but look for alternative routes.
 The work we are doing is valuable and powerful, and the proof is in the phenomenal amount of positive feedback we routinely receive.”

-That’s because Genius Within always enables those it works with to step forward boldly.
-Jacqui, who herself has dyslexia and dyspraxia, said: “Whenever we talk to individuals we talk about what they are great at.
-They’ve been through education, probably had a hard time, maybe been unemployed and told that they can’t do much, so we always flip that narrative and start with what they can do.
+That is because Genius Within always enables those it works with to step forward boldly.
+Jacqui, who herself has Dyslexia and Dyspraxia, said: “Whenever we talk to individuals we talk about what they are great at.
+They have been through education, probably had a hard time, maybe been unemployed and told that they cannot do much, so we always flip that narrative and start with what they can do.

 “Our whole culture is about finding someone’s ‘genius within’.
 The premise is: ‘whoever or wherever you are, there is a workplace for you to be at your best’.”